grpc/proposal/A96-retry-otel-stats.md

 label, `grpc.retry_type` can take one of three values - "retry", "hedge", or "transparent".

+The recommended histogram bucket boundary values for `grpc.client.call.retries` are [0,1,2,3,4].

 These metrics are recorded per call utilizing the `CallTracer` approach (also defined in [A66]).